 Who is covered?

-You have access to this valuable benefit if you are a Race Gold, Race Silver or Ride member, a resident of the UK, the Channel Islands or the Isle of Man, were riding or wheeling your bike (including an e-bike(5)) at the time of the incident and believe that the incident was not your fault.
+You have access to this valuable benefit if you are a Race Gold, Race Silver, Ride or Commute member, a resident of the UK, the Channel Islands or the Isle of Man, were riding or wheeling your bike (including an e-bike(5)) at the time of the incident and believe that the incident was not your fault.

 What is not covered?